wzacs1/BioinfWorkshop/Workthroughs/Part1-3_CHPCandLinuxContinued.md

 File space usage on a high-performance computing cluster is a bit different than you may be used to.
 You need to have a mentality that it is easier and cheaper to recompute than to store many large files.
 This explains why you have a fairly small home space.
 But you will need to temporarily store very large files (usually sequences) in order to work on them and manage intermediary results.
 Enter "scratch" space.
 This is a general term not specific to CHPC that you may have encountered before.
 It is large disk storage space that is intended for temporary files only.
 - Scratch: space for temporary file storage.
 On CHPC, files on scratch will be removed after 60 days (don't count on it!).

 - Think about the CHPC structure and how the different spaces are connected to a compute node to build a distributed computing system.
-For example, tracing the lines highlighted in cyan in the below image if you are on a notchpeak node:
+For example, tracing the lines highlighted in cyan in the below image if you are on a lonepeak node:

 ![CHPC structure conceptualization](https://drive.google.com/uc?export=view&id=1_YkuFcq9mIodtHlm7T9lJ3ZiI_vYOIZx)